-Theatre Lighting Designer Mike Robertson is an Olivier Award Winner whose recent credits include Annie, Camelot, The Unroyal Variety, Aladdin, Sex Crime, Soft Landing and Maureen Lipman, Up For It!
+Theatre Lighting Designer Mike Robertson is an Olivier Award Winner whose recent credits include Billy Elliot, The Rubenstein Kiss, Annie, Girlfriends, Aladdin, Sex Crime and Privacy

 Even before any of the actors present joined in, though, we were also aware of other players in this splendid game: the miracle that was Mike Robertson's lighting design - a sumptuous feast of changing patterns and densities